Neurosurgery

-Neurosurgery or neurological surgery, known in common parlance as brain surgery, is the medical specialty concerned with the surgical treatment of disorders which affect any portion of the nervous system including the brain, spinal cord and peripheral nervous system.
+Neurosurgery or/and neurological surgery, known in common parlance as brain surgery, is the medical specialty that focuses on the surgical treatment or rehabilitation of disorders which affect any portion of the nervous system including the brain, spinal cord, peripheral nervous system, and cerebrovascular system.
+Neurosurgery as a medical specialty also includes non-surgical management of some neurological conditions.

 Education and context

 In different countries, there are different requirements for an individual to legally practice neurosurgery, and there are varying methods through which they must be educated.
 In most countries, neurosurgeon training requires a minimum period of seven years after graduating from medical school.